Tips For Planning Your Neuschwanstein Day Trip From Munich

 Neuschwanstein castle is truly breathtaking and the whole alpine area around the castle is stunning.
 Whether you visit in the summer, winter, spring or autumn, you’ll be swept off your feet by this fairytale castle.

 If you’re not sure how to make the trip Neuschwanstein, this guide will help you choose the best option for you.
-Here’s everything you need to know to plan your Neuschwanstein Castle day trip from Munich by car, public transportation or guided tour!
+Here’s everything you need to know to plan your Neuschwanstein Castle day trip from Munich by car, public transportation or guided tour.

 Neuschwanstein in winter